Section 2: Biomedical Postdoctoral Programs (BPP)

 BPP has established a standardized appointment procedure for all Biomedical postdocs.
 This includes the use of approved (by the Standing Committee of Departmental Chairs and Directors of Centers and Institutes) appointment letters for initial appointments, renewals and terminations and verification of doctoral degre.
 It monitors length of service to ensure no one is appointed to the postdoc title for more than five years at Penn.
 An orientation package is provided upon arrival and tri-annual orientation sessions are held for new postdocs.
 Part of the orientation process includes a registration form to provide information for the postdoctoral database.
 A comprehensive website (http://www.med.upenn.edu/postdoc) contains information on mandatory training sessions, postdoctoral funding opportunities, resource offices and career development.
 There is also a PENNMed Postdoctoral posting service which permits faculty to post postdoctoral openings on-line.
 BPP works with Biomedical Graduate Studies and the Center for Bioethics to provide Bioethics training.
 The Office has developed a series of postdoctoral Career Workshops, which address basic-job search skills, academic careers, industrial careers and alternative careers.

-Dr. Susan Weiss, Associate Dean for Postdoctoral Research Training, is the Director of BPP; Mary Anne Timmins is the full-time Director of Administration.
-The BPP office is also staffed by an Academic Coordinator, a Business Coordinator and a Recruitment and Diversity Coordinator.
-Dr. Weiss reports directly to Dr. Glen N. Gaulton, Vice Dean for Research and Research Training.
-BPP is served by an Advisory Committee consisting of senior faculty members from the Schools of Medicine, Dental Medicine and Veterinary Medicine, in addition to affiliates such as Children’s Hospital of Philadelphia (CHOP) and Howard Hughes Medical Institute (HHMI).
-BPP office staff and two postdoctoral fellows nominated by the Biomedical Postdoctoral Council (BPC) also serve on the advisory committee (see organizational chart in Appendix II).
+Dr. Susan Weiss, Associate Dean for Postdoctoral Research Training, serves as the Director of BPP; Mary Anne Timmins serves as the Director of Administration.
+The BPP office is also staffed by an Academic Programs Coordinator and an Administrative Assistant.
+Dr. Weiss reports directly to Dr. Jon Epstein, Vice Dean for Research and Research Training.
+BPP is served by an Advisory Committee consisting of senior faculty members from the Schools of Medicine, Dental Medicine and Veterinary Medicine, in addition to affiliates such as Children’s Hospital of Philadelphia (CHOP) and Wistar Institute.
+BPP office staff and two postdoctoral fellows nominated by the Biomedical Postdoctoral Council (BPC) also serve on the advisory committee.